 Report Water Pollution

-Call 311, email us, or download our Water Watchers App to report Pollution in storm drains, streams or lakes.
+Call 311 to report pollution in storm drains, streams or lakes.
 See our

 Report a Problem webpage.